crazywiden/fmlpy/tests/readme.txt

 	Columns:

 	    1.)
 Time:
-				Seconds after midnight with decimal
+				Timedelta after midnight with decimal
 				precision of at least milliseconds
 				and up to nanoseconds depending on
-				the requested period
+				the requested period.
 	    2.)
 Type:
 				1: Submission of a new limit order
 				2: Cancellation (Partial deletion